Ovadia Yosef: Position on the Israeli–Palestinian conflict

 In 2005, Yosef repeatedly condemned the Gaza Disengagement.
 He argued that he was opposed to any unilateral action that occurred outside the framework of a peace agreement.
-Yosef again cited the principle of Pikuach Nefesh, saying that empowering the Palestinians without a commitment to end terror would result in threatening Jewish lives, particularly in areas near Gaza in range of Qassam rocket attacks.
-In contrast to some of his rabbinical colleagues, such as Rabbi Yosef Shalom Eliashiv, Yosef refused to entertain the idea of holding a referendum on the disengagement, and instructed his MKs to vote against the plan when it came up in the Knesset.
+Yosef again cited the principle of pikuach nefesh, saying that empowering the Palestinians without a commitment to end terror would result in threatening Jewish lives, particularly in areas near Gaza in range of Qassam rocket attacks.
+In contrast to some of his rabbinical colleagues, such as Yosef Shalom Eliashiv, Yosef refused to entertain the idea of holding a referendum on the disengagement, and instructed his MKs to vote against the plan when it came up in the Knesset.

-Yosef always maintained that Pikuach Nefesh applies to the Israeli–Palestinian conflict and supported negotiations with the Palestinians.
-However, toward the end of his life, he no longer appeared totally convinced that diplomacy with the PA leadership would necessarily end the violence.
-Some media analysts had suggested that then Prime Minister Ehud Olmert may have been able to convince the rabbi to sign on to further unilateral actions by the government if concerted efforts toward negotiation failed.
+Yosef always maintained that pikuach nefesh applies to the Israeli–Palestinian conflict and supported negotiations with the Palestinians.
+However, toward the end of his life, he no longer appeared totally convinced that diplomacy with the Palestinian Authority leadership would necessarily end the violence.
+Some media analysts had suggested that then Prime Minister Ehud Olmert may have been able to convince Yosef to sign on to further unilateral actions by the government if concerted efforts toward negotiation failed.

 Yosef protested strongly against demands by the United States and other foreign countries that Israel freeze construction in East Jerusalem, saying that, "It's as if we are their slaves".
 However, toward the end of his life, he indicated some flexibility on the issue, and may have taken a more pragmatic approach.
-In the wake of the diplomatic row between Israel and the US over Jewish housing in east Jerusalem, Yosef is reported to have said, in a private meeting with Shimon Peres, that "it is not permissible to challenge the nations of the world or the ruling powers", and that Israel should agree to a partial building freeze in East Jerusalem, at least temporarily.
+In the wake of the diplomatic row between Israel and the US over Jewish housing in East Jerusalem, Yosef is reported to have said, in a private meeting with Shimon Peres, that "it is not permissible to challenge the nations of the world or the ruling powers", and that Israel should agree to a partial building freeze in East Jerusalem, at least temporarily.